Digital Self-Management for Childhood Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on improving self-management skills for young adult survivors of childhood cancer.

-Is the digital self-management program safe for childhood cancer survivors?
+What prior data suggests that this digital self-management program is safe for childhood cancer survivors?

 KL